WHO chief heads to DR Congo over latest Ebola outbreak - Journal du Cameroun

 The WHO has made $1 million (842,000 euros) available to stop the virus spreading, judging that risk was “high,” a representative of the UN’s humanitarian affairs agency OCHA told reporters Friday.

-DR Congo has endured nine known outbreaks of Ebola since 1976, when the deady viral disease was first identified in then Zaire by a Belgian-led team.
+DR Congo has endured nine known outbreaks of Ebola since 1976, when the deadly viral disease was first identified in then Zaire by a Belgian-led team.